MOST RECENT STAR RESEARCH UPDATES

 Demyelinating CMT: Type 1, Type X and Type 4 Research Developments

-In a multipronged approach to identifying novel treatments for demyelinating CMT, the CMTA is pursuing several therapeutic opportunities in collaboration with more than a dozen key partners.
+As part of its multi-pronged approach to identifying novel treatments for demyelinating CMT, the CMTA is supporting several promising therapeutic opportunities in collaboration with more than a dozen key partners.
 Read more …

 Axonal CMT: Type 2 Research Developments